Home > Library > Essay Writing Guidelines > Common Organisational Templates for Essays to Use

 Structure of Template for Commonly Used Essays

 There are no specific ways of constructing the structure of an essay.
-Patterns of an essay’s organization not only depend on the writing style, but it varies from one paragraph to another, even in a single piece of writing.
+Patterns of an essay’s organisation not only depend on the writing style, but also vary from one paragraph to another, even in a single piece of writing.

 There is no hard and fast rule in deciding which pattern you should base your essay on because this depends on multiple factors, including the type of essay or the message you want to convey to the reader.